-Data on the time course of recovery and biomarkers after stroke are very scarce, and thus we recently initiated a new prospective longitudinal study, “FIND Stroke Recovery: a longitudinal frequent evaluation long-term follow-up study “.
-The protocol includes repeated measurements of outcomes to allow for objective measurements of changes in impairments in different domains over time.
-We also biobank samples at these set time points to enable evaluation of the time course of blood biomarkers in relation to the time course of recovery.
+Data on the time course of recovery and biomarkers after stroke are scarce, and thus we are also performing a prospective longitudinal study, The FIND Stroke Recovery Study.
+The protocol for this study includes repeated measurements of outcomes to allow for objective measurements of changes in impairments in different domains over time.
+Neurological deficits as well as cognition, depression, participation, and quality of life are monitored.
+We also biobank blood, plasma and serum samples at these set time points to enable evaluation of the time course of blood biomarkers (e.g. protein and RNA) in relation to the time course of recovery.

 The Liver Project